bvonboyen/bvonboyen.github.io/_projects/soccersim.md

 **Use case**
 - Setting up leagues, updating fixtures and tables for regular forecasts
 - Calibrating factor model and deriving team skills rankings
-- Creating game day and season forecasts from fixtures and calibratons
+- Creating game day and season forecasts from tables, fixtures and calibratons
 - Derive analytics and betting quotes on simulations
 - Portfolio simulations (equal-stake and risk-adjusted) for betting or performance studies
 - Integration with actuarial or ALM-style risk frameworks

 **Repository:** [bvonboyen/Soccer-predictions](https://github.com/bvonboyen/Soccer-predictions)
+I can open / share repository on personal request.

 ---